2002 North Carolina House of Representatives election: District 57

 The new 57th district overlaps with much of the former 29th district.
 Incumbent Republican Joanne Bowie, who has represented the 29th district and its predecessor since 1989, was re-elected here.

 District 58

 The new 58th district overlaps with much of the former 26th district.
 Incumbent Democrat Alma Adams, who has represented the 26th district since 1994, was re-elected here.

 District 59

 The new 59th district overlaps with much of the former 89th district.
 Incumbent Democrat Maggie Jeffus, who has represented the 89th district and its predecessors since 1991, was re-elected here.

 Districts 60-79

 District 60

 The new 60th district is based in Guilford County and is expected to favor Democrats.
 Democrat Earl Jones won the open seat.

 District 61

-The new 61st district is based in Guilford County and is expected to favor Republicans.
-Republican Stephen Wood won the open seat.
+The new 61st district includes the home of incumbent Democrat Mary Jarrell, who has represented the 89th district since 1997.
+Jarrell didn't seek re-election and Republican Steve Wood won the open seat.

 District 62

-The new 62nd district overlaps with much of the former 27th district.
-Incumbent Republican John Blust, who has represented the 27th district since 2001, was re-elected here.
+The new 62nd district includes the homes of incumbent Republican John Blust, who has represented the 27th district since 2001, and incumbent Democrat Flossie Boyd-McIntyre, who has represented the 28th district since 1993.
+Blust was re-elected here.